martinarielriveros/apitest/README.md

 What follows are the results for [Henry's](https://soyhenry.com) Proyecto Individual N1.
 Please go [here](https://github.com/soyHenry/PI_ML_OPS/tree/PT) to check for requirements and understand the main goal to achieve.

-The project was made in three big stages.
+The project was made in four big stages.

 - The ETL/EDA of data
 - Functions programmig
 - Github [upload](https://github.com/martinarielriveros/PI_MLops) and [Render](https://render.com) deploy
+- Machine Learning models - Render deploy

 I'll go briefly on each to highlight some issues i found.
 For exact step by step you can go to [this repository](https://github.com/martinarielriveros/PI_MLops).